New drug fails to reduce delirium

 Chronic high blood pressure, which can be successfully lowered by ACE inhibitors and angiotensin receptor blockers, is one of the risk factors for ICU-acquired delirium.

-The observational study of the electronic health records of 4,791 racially diverse patients showed that taking these blood pressure medications for at least six months prior to admission to an ICU did not provide enough protective benefit or generate enough brain resilience to prevent delirium.
+The study analyzed the electronic health records of 4,791 patients of different races and found that taking blood pressure medications like ACE inhibitors and angiotensin receptor blockers for at least six months before admission to an ICU did not provide enough protection or resilience to prevent delirium.
+This was an observational study, meaning that the researchers did not intervene with the patients' treatment, but rather looked at existing medical records to draw conclusions.

-In other work that looked at a pharmacological approach to delirium, Dr. Khan was a co-author of a study published in the New England Journal of Medicine in 2018 which found that commonly prescribed antipsychotic drugs did not alter duration of delirium.
+Dr. Khan was also involved in a previous study published in the New England Journal of Medicine in 2018 that investigated whether commonly prescribed antipsychotic drugs could affect the duration of delirium.
+The study found that these drugs did not have any impact on the duration of delirium.

-In the continued quest to identify therapies to prevent or manage delirium, he and fellow Regenstrief Institute and IU School of Medicine faculty member Sikandar Khan, D.O., M.S., are currently collaborating with the Mayo Clinic on a multi-site study to determine if a specially designed music intervention can reduce the likelihood of mechanically ventilated older adult ICU patients developing delirium and can also improve post-ICU brain health.
+Dr. Babar Khan and Dr. Sikandar Khan from Regenstrief Institute and IU School of Medicine are working with Mayo Clinic on a study to see if listening to music can help prevent delirium in older adult ICU patients who are on a ventilator.
+They want to find out if this music intervention can improve their brain health after leaving the ICU.

-“This study of blood pressure medications represents our ongoing efforts to understand the role of vascular risk factors in delirium.
-Our long-term goal is to understand how different biological processes in aging, such as blood pressure, inflammation etc., interact, eventually leading to delirium and then ultimately dementia”, said Dr. Sikandar Khan.
+Dr. Sikandar Khan said that the study of blood pressure medications is a part of their ongoing research to understand the role of vascular risk factors in delirium.
+They want to know how different biological processes in aging, such as blood pressure and inflammation, work together and lead to delirium, and then possibly to dementia.

 “Relationship between angiotensin-converting enzyme inhibitors and angiotensin receptor blockers prescribing and delirium in the ICU-A secondary analysis” is published in the Journal of the American Geriatrics Society.
 The study was funded by the National Institutes of Health’s National Institute of Nursing Research and National Institute on Aging.